CatsMeow492/disney-clone/README.md

 Hi there,

 This is a clone of the Disney+ website.
 Complete with reactive login functionality and live content.
 I primarily built this project to experiment and deepen my understanding of `styled-components` and firebase.
-The app itself is built with React-Redux frontend on a NodeJS backend and features a firebase JSON (NoSQL) database.
+The app itself is built with a React-Redux frontend on a NodeJS backend and features a firebase JSON (NoSQL) database.
 Feel free to use it as a reference if you'd like to try to do a Disney+ clone yourself.
 They make for great portfolio projects.

 # Getting Started